Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Empirical results and discussion

-At the 1-hourly level, for Data Set A, LR-OCT was optimal for wind turbine forecasts and GB-BU-CT was optimal aggregated turbine models, power delivered to the grid and across all cross-sectional levels.
-For Data Set B, LR-BU-CT was optimal across all levels.
+At the 1-hourly level, for Data Set A, LR-TCS-WLSV-SHR was the top-performing model at the bottom level, and across all levels of the hierarchy.
+GB-CT(BU) performed best at the middle and top levels of the hierarchy.
+For Data Set B, LR-TCS-WLSV-SHR was best across all levels of the hierarchy.
+We note that while CT(BU) reconciliation methods may not be attractive from a modelling point of view because it is partially cross-temporal, it is desirable from a practical point of view because it implies that it is better to forecast the energy of each turbine to improve the forecast accuracy at the top level (grid level) which is often of interests to decision makers as opposed to forecasting at the top level directly.
 At this highest temporally aggregated level, despite GB base forecasts being less accurate than LR forecasts, for Data Set A, the GB-BU-CT exhibited significantly increased accuracy, which suggests that GB may have filtered more of the high-frequency noise which did not improve the aggregated forecasts.
-In addition, the optimal reconciliation improved forecast accuracy by roughly $9\mbox{-}10\%$ over 30-minutely forecasts, which is a much larger increase in accuracy compared to the other temporal aggregations.
-This suggests that aggregating forecasts improves the accuracy more effectively at higher temporal aggregations.
-This may be due to complex seasonalities being adversely affected at higher temporal aggregations for the wind farm time series.
+In addition, the best reconciliation improved forecast accuracy by roughly $9\mbox{-}10\%$ over 30-minutely forecasts, which is a much larger increase in accuracy compared to the other temporal levels.
+Nevertheless, we observe a greater performance of cross-temporal forecasts when the base forecasts generated by GB were relatively poor, indicating that cross-temporal reconciliation can significantly improve accuracy for high-frequency data even when base forecasts are worse than naive.